Bechtel: Locations and operational activities

-Bechtel's major operational locations are in Brisbane, Calgary, Dubai, Houston, London, New Delhi, Reston, Virginia, San Francisco, Santiago, Shanghai, Nairobi, Taipei, and Washington, D.C.
+Bechtel's major operational locations are in Brisbane, Calgary, Chandler, Arizona, Dubai, Houston, Knoxville, Tennessee, London, New Delhi, Reston, Virginia, San Francisco, Santiago, Shanghai, Nairobi, Taipei, and Washington, D.C.

 The company is headquartered in Reston, which also houses the company's global operational headquarters, as well as the headquarters of the Nuclear, Security & Environmental global business unit and the Americas offices of the Infrastructure global business unit.
 The company's Oil, Gas & Chemicals unit is based in the Houston office.
 The Washington office is home to the government affairs team, and maintains a Political Action Committee.

 Outside of North America, the Infrastructure unit's headquarters is located at the company's London office.
 The Mining & Metals unit is based out of Santiago, Chile, and Brisbane.
 In 2013, the company established its global center of engineering excellence in Dubai focusing on rail and marine projects.
 It established innovation centers in Houston and London in 2015 and Santiago in 2018 to test new technology.

 Bechtel works on global megaprojects through its four business units.
 The company frequently manages work from design through construction phases.
 Its corporate values include safety, quality, and ethics.

-Bechtel was the presenting sponsor of "Dream Big: Engineering Our World," a 42-minute IMAX documentary produced by MacGillivray Freeman Films in partnership with American Society of Civil Engineers.
+Bechtel was the presenting sponsor of "Dream Big: Engineering Our World", a 42-minute IMAX documentary produced by MacGillivray Freeman Films in partnership with American Society of Civil Engineers.
 The documentary seeks to inspire young people to pursue engineering careers.

 Bechtel opened its welding and applied technology center in 2017 in the Houston Energy Corridor to train welding and construction workers.
 The center also provides virtual training and augmented reality to train workers.

 Its Houston offices were in the Houston Galleria area; in 2022 the company announced it would move those offices to Westchase, Houston effective late 2023.